 In addition, Article 43/8 of the Act requires that the servers on which the gambling products are managed are located in a permanent establishment in Belgium.
 This rule is applied in conformity with EU case law and in practice it is therefore only required that certain data is stored on the Belgian server (for control purposes) and that the gaming website can be taken offline through the Belgian server (for sanctioning purposes).

-As mentioned, the Royal Decree of 28 October 2018 regarding conditions for the operation of gambling and betting through information society means imposes additional restrictions on remote gambling and advertising.
-Notably, a standard expenditure limit of €500 per week per player is introduced.
-However, the limit may be raised on specific request of the player, which must be approved by the Gaming Commission before it can be implemented by the operator.
+As mentioned, the Royal Decree of 28 October 2018 regarding conditions for the operation of gambling and betting through information society means introduced additional restrictions on remote gambling and advertising.
+Notably, it imposes a standard expenditure limit of €500 per week per player (aggregated over all operators).
+However, the limit may (in theory)27 be raised on specific request of the player, which must be approved by the Gaming Commission before it can be implemented by the operator.
 This will be refused for players that are listed as having difficulties in paying their debts.